-Results: On the third day of eating chocolate, mood had improved significantly more in the intention conditions than in the control condition (P < .04).
-Analysis of a planned subset of individuals who habitually consumed less than the grand mean of 3.2 ounces of chocolate per week showed a stronger improvement in mood (P < .0001).
-Primary contributors to the mood changes were the factors of declining fatigue (P < .01) and increasing vigor (P < .002).
+Results: On the third day of eating chocolate, mood had improved significantly more in the intention conditions than in the control condition (p < .04).
+Analysis of a planned subset of individuals who habitually consumed less than the grand mean of 3.2 ounces of chocolate per week showed a stronger improvement in mood (p < .0001).
 All three intentional techniques contributed to the observed results.

 Conclusion: The mood-elevating properties of chocolate can be enhanced with intention.